nojhan/colout/README.md

 If groups are specified in the regular expression pattern, only them are taken into account, else the whole matching pattern is colored.

-You can specify severall colors or styles when using groups by separating them with commas.
+You can specify several colors or styles when using groups by separating them with commas.
 If you indicate more colors than groups, the last ones will be ignored.
-If you ask for less colors, the last one will be duplicated across remaining groups.
+If you ask for fewer colors, the last one will be duplicated across remaining groups.

 Available colors are: blue, black, yellow, cyan, green, magenta, white, red,